 "King Bumi might have been insane, but the man could out-think and out-general anyone.
 He never lost a battle, not even close to losing."

-Zuko nodded at the old man's words, his confidence slowly returning.
-Maybe it was best they didn't quite trust him, best they stayed clear of him.
+Zuko inhaled deeply.
+The old man's was right.
+But maybe it was also best if they all didn't quite trust him, best if they stayed clear of him.
 Best for them.
 That way maybe some of them would make it out of here alive.

 "Besides," Chen added with a bark of a laugh, "no one's as mental as Bumi, and I have faith that Kala set you right."